-Desktop or client virtualization is the mirror image of server virtualization, but for end user machines.
-The computer desktop environment is separated from the physical machine.
-Desktop virtualization is a type of client-server computing because the virtualized desktop is stored on a central server, and not on the machine being virtualized.
-The main idea is to enable desktop users to log into their desktop from any machine, for example, from a laptop or home desktop.
-In addition to this end user flexibility, there are some security advantages too.
-For example, if a user’s machine is lost or stolen, it’s a simple matter for IT to erase any company data from the device.
+This enables desktop users to log into their desktop from any machine, like a laptop or home computer.
+In addition to providing flexibility, there are security advantages to client virtualization.
+For example, if a user’s machine is lost or stolen it’s a simpler matter for IT to erase company data from the device.

-- Server virtualization is designed to achieve better server utilization in the data center by making it possible to run multiple virtual machines on a single server.
-As such it does not add any additional load to the network.
+The biggest difference between server and desktop virtualization is network resource usage.
+Server virtualization achieves better server utilization by making it possible to run multiple virtual machines on a single server.
+Thus it does not add additional load to a network.
+Desktop virtualization, however, operates entirely on the network.
+And as client resources are served to client machines across a network, the network’s performance can be slower.

 VDI Software Features & Capabilities

-- Management tools for creation, management and deployment of virtual machines
+Management tools for creation, management and deployment of virtual clients

-- Support for a variety of peripherals such as printer, monitors, etc.
+Support for a variety of hardware peripherals such as printer, monitors, etc.

 Virtual Desktop Infrastructure (VDI) Products

 Listings (1-25 of 28)